Jackson Hinkle: MAGA communism

 One of the core beliefs of MAGA communism is opposition to NATO in favor of supporting a "multipolar axis", which is to include Russia, North Korea, and the Islamic Republic of Iran.
 MAGA communists criticize liberal identity politics, denounce American imperialism, and dismiss climate change concerns as "virtue-signaling" and "green fascism".
 They consider themselves Marxist–Leninists and are opposed to the social-democratic and "woke" left.
 MAGA communism also opposes feminism, environmentalism, and the LGBTQ movement; it seeks to combat "negative developments in society", which they list as "the decline of basic masculine virtues", "the rise of a kind of effeminization, especially among men", and "trans terrorists and propagandists".

-The model of communism followed by MAGA communists is the one of the Chinese Communist Party.
+The model of communism followed by MAGA communists is that of the Chinese Communist Party.
 Hinkle stated: "What we're trying to do as MAGA communists is show American youth that yes, communism is good.
 China is its embodiment, and we should respect them and also try to work with them instead of going to war with them."
 MAGA communists consider themselves post-liberal and illiberal, arguing that liberalism is no longer a progressive ideology, but rather became the doctrine of the American ruling class; because of this, MAGA communists declare their support for anti-liberal movements regardless of their political orientation.
-MAGA communists also support the President of Venezuela Nicolás Maduro, the government of the People's Republic of China, and Palestine, regardless of whether it is Hamas-led or not.
-MAGA communists admire Vladimir Putin, Bashar al-Assad, and Kim Jong-Un, as well as Joseph Stalin – because of this, MAGA communism has been described as a form of Stalinism.
+MAGA communists also support the Chavistas, the government of the People's Republic of China, and Palestine, regardless of whether it is Hamas-led or not.
+MAGA communists admire Vladimir Putin, Bashar al-Assad, Nicolás Maduro, and Kim Jong-Un, as well as Joseph Stalin – because of this, MAGA communism has been described as a form of Stalinism.

 On July 21, 2024, Hinkle and Al-Din announced the launch of the American Communist Party (ACP), described by The FP as a MAGA communist party.
 The party positions itself as a patriotic and anti-revisionist alternative to the Communist Party USA.
 The party has been met with criticism from some elements of the MAGA movement, notably Trumpist activist Laura Loomer, who described it in an X post as anti-Trump, pro-Iran, and linked to the Open Society Foundation, and additionally called for Hinkle's arrest.